-Despite exerting a biological effect, the Phovia system is generally very safe for users and pets.5,6 However, any intervention with an impact on an animal’s physiology can have side effects.
+Despite exerting a biological effect, the Phovia system is generally very safe for users and pets when used according to instructions or as directed.5,6 However, any intervention with an impact on an animal’s physiology can have side effects.

 Phovia is not indicated for use in photosensitivity conditions (where additional light energy may trigger recrudescence), such as porphyria or medication with photosensitizing agents (particularly antimicrobials in the tetracycline class, clofamizine, dacarbazine, dapsone, griseofulvin, coal tar, or topical retinoids).

 When they occur, side effects could include hair color change, erythema that regresses within 6-12 hours, skin hyperpigmentation, and/or transient pain at the wound site.